tawmae/tawmae.github.io/giphy_gifs.md

 ## GIPHY API Key

 {: .highlight }
 This extension requires a GIPHY API key.
 You can get yours for free at https://developers.giphy.com/dashboard/?create=true.
-The free API key includes 100 requests per hour.
+The free beta API key includes 100 requests per hour.
+You can apply for a production key for higher rate limits.

 ## Installation